What Is Dynamic Rendering? How Does It Impact SEO?

 • Does the server load exceed acceptable bandwidth, or does it affect dynamic content rendering?

 However, it’s worth noting that dynamic rendering isn’t required for every website.
-It is largely a workaround for indexable, public JavaScript-generated material that changes often or employs JavaScript capabilities that are not supported by some crawlers.
-Before introducing dynamic rendering, investigate whether there are better, more long-term options for your unique case.
+It is largely a workaround for indexable, publicly generated JavaScript material that changes frequently or utilizes JavaScript capabilities not supported by some crawlers.

 How Does Dynamic Rendering Help with SEO?

-As it is seen users are complaining that Google is not indexing all or some of their sites, which ultimately impacts their SEO because they cannot rank.
+As it is seen, users are complaining that Google is not indexing all or some of their sites, which ultimately impacts their SEO because they cannot rank.

 Starting with crawl budgets, major search engines such as Bing and Google restrict the amount of time their crawlers may spend on a single page.
 They establish a time restriction called the crawl budget, which varies for each website.